Muhammad-Hussain456/Application-of-ICT/03_ComputerComponents-I.md

 Supporting hardware assists main components by **enabling connectivity, communication, or power**.
 These do **not perform core computing or storage** themselves.

-1. **Cables** – Wires that act as **transmission medium** and carry **power or data** between devices (power cables, data cables, display cables, peripheral cables).
+1. **Cables** – **Wires** that act as **transmission media** and carry **power or data** between devices (power cables, data cables, display cables, peripheral cables).
 It connect devices, but the connection usually requires connectors at the ends of cable and devices.

-**Note**: **Transmission medium** can be **wired(cable)** or **wireless**.
-You will learn more about **transmission medium** in the **networking** topic later.
+**Note**: **Transmission media** can be **Guided(wired)** or **Unguided(wireless)**.
+You will learn more about **transmission media** in the **Networking & Internet** topic later.

-**Example:** An Ethernet cable connects a computer to a router.
-There should be connectors at the ends of Ethernet cable, one connector on the interface computer, and one connector on the interface of router.
+**Example:** An Ethernet cable connects network devices and primarily carries data between network devices, and in special cases (PoE) it can also carry power.
+To connect a computer to a router using Ethernet Cable, There should be connectors at the ends of Ethernet cable, one connector on the interface computer, and one connector on the interface of router.

 2. **Connector** –  The interface at the end of the cable or device that physically joins two or more cables or devices.

 **Example:**
-Connecting your mobile with your computer using a USB cable.
+Connecting your mobile with your computer and transfering power and data using a USB cable.
 There should be connectors at the ends of USB cable, one connector on the interface of your mobile, and one connector on the interface of your laptop.

  **Main Connector Types**